One of the reasons I ship NaruSaku, besides other metaphorically-speaking, thousands of reasons, is the underneath implications of this pairing.

 That showing emotions and care, cherishing a human life, fighting for the ones dear to you will make you stronger than you have ever been.

 That in the end, we’re all humans and no matter how hard we try to conceal it sometimes, we’re at the same time frail and powerful because our humanity.

 But that humanity doesn’t make us weak, humanity makes us hard!

 And this is why, with the same resolve, both Naruto and Sakura fight together in this war.
 For that human life, for each individual to be their own selves and to have the right at life.

 A life of joy, a life of freedom to be whoever they want.

 But Sakura and Naruto stand on a different pedestal than the whole Shinobi world as they, from their very little own childhood, have been fighting for that ideal.

-That makes them powerful, that makes them more than a pairing, that makes them beautiful and that… makes them not only the NaruSaku pairing, but the hero and the heroine of this story, in their own rights.
+Makes them more than a pairing, that makes them beautiful and that… makes them not only the NaruSaku pairing, but the hero and the heroine of this story, in their own rights.

-And that is, ladies and gentlemen why, as I said, NaruSaku isn’t just a relationship, isn’t just some parallels.
+And that is, ladies and gentlemen why, as I said, NaruSaku isn’t just a relationship.
+Isn’t just some parallels.

-Oh well, I would’ve talked probably more but that would mean this would be a very very very long analysis, as the manga is full of moments which highlight this theme.
+Oh well, I could’ve talked probably more about this.
+But that would mean this would be a very very very long analysis, as the manga is full of moments which highlight this theme.